manuelquezada23/water-map-and-scheduler/README.md

 * `backend` package
   * NOT DONE YET

+* `backend` package: This will manage the databases and the APIs.
+  * `Main.java`
+    * In main ./run –gui can be run to run the code and instantiate the API to enable connection with the front.
+  * `Api.java`
+     * Contains the APIs.
+We have `/get-sql-rs`, `/get-fountains-schedule`, `/get-fountains-location`, and `/get-average-rating`.
+These return the contents of a result set for a given SQL command, 3 recommended fountains based on the user’s schedule, 3 recommended fountains based on the user’s current location, and the average rating of a given water fountain, respectively.
+  * `buildings` package
+     * Handles everything relating to buildings, fountains, and reviews.
+BuildingCommands reads in the data on buildings, fountains, and reviews from the database and constructs a list of Building objects.
+Each Building contains a list of Fountain objects, and each Fountain has a list of Review objects.
+Also, the NearestFountain class is used to calculate the fountain recommendations.
+It uses the FountainComparator class and a PriorityQueue.
+The FountainComparator uses Euclidean distance but if two fountains are within a small radius of each other, the fountain with the higher average rating is chosen.
+  * `database` package
+     * Contains the Database class, which initializes the connection to the local SQLite database and contains a method to execute SQL commands on the database.
+  * `userFunc` package
+     * Handles everything relating to users and events.
+UserCommands reads in the user data from the database and constructs a list of user objects.
+Each User object has a list of Event objects to represent the events in their schedule.

 ### 3.4 Functional Requirements
 **3.4.1 API and Database connections****
 * Google Maps API